scylladb/scylladb/docs/cql/dml/select.rst

 ~~~~~~~~~~~~~~~~

 The ``LIMIT`` option to a ``SELECT`` statement limits the number of rows returned by a query, while the ``PER PARTITION
-LIMIT``  option (introduced in Scylla 3.1) limits the number of rows returned for a given **partition** by the query.
+LIMIT``  option (introduced in ScyllaDB 3.1) limits the number of rows returned for a given **partition** by the query.
 Note that both types of limit can be
 used in the same statement.

 Examples: